 A nicely designed logo can give your student council campaign a cohesive appearance.
 The design should reflect your overall message and the image of yourself you want to present.
-Use relevant visuals, simple icons or attention-grabbing colours to give your logo an extra edge.
+Use relevant visuals, simple icons, or attention-grabbing colors to give your logo an extra edge.
 Design it with Adobe Illustrator.
 This allows you to save it as a vector file and scale and print your logo at any size, on everything from a tiny pin to a t-shirt or a giant poster.

 Make campaign posters.

 Seeing a poster in person can be impactful.
 If you can hang posters in public spaces, it can get your name out there and help you grab attention.
 A student council poster can range from a simple text-based design to a complex illustration.
-Whichever approach you take, make sure your poster contains a few key elements including: your name, logo, slogan and an image of yourself.
+Whichever approach you take, make sure your poster contains a few key elements including: your name, logo, slogan, and an image of yourself.
 Browse some student council poster ideas and explore these poster templates to get a head start on your design.

 Create social media assets.

-Make a version of your poster that you can share online on your Instagram, Twitter and Facebook pages.
+Make a version of your poster that you can share online on your Instagram, Twitter, and Facebook pages.
 Your classmates are on social media, so your campaign should be too.
 Your digital fliers should match your posters stylistically, but create them in the sizes and formats that are appropriate for social media platforms, like these social headers.